 Likewise, most songs that we dance casino to follow a certain structure.
 Normally, they would begin with what is called a largo.
-This section is characterized by a slower-tempo, and the singer singing unaccompanied by a chorus.
-In this song, for example, you can hear the largo section up until 2:25, when you suddenly hear the instrumentation picking up.
+This section is characterized by a slower feel, and the singer singing unaccompanied by a chorus.
+In the song “El protagonista” by Bamboleo, for example, you can hear the largo section up until 2:25, when you suddenly hear the instrumentation picking up.

 At 2:35, the chorus comes in, and it engages the singer in a call-and-response pattern.
 You will also notice that the slower tempo characteristic in the beginning is now replaced by a much faster tempo.

 This is what is called the montuno.